Grand Bahama The Bahamas Travel Guide

 Confirm passport at least six months of validity beyond travel dates.
 Check visa requirements for your nationality at bahamas.gov.bs and apply early.

-Upon arrival, clear immigration and customs with passport and come back ticket ready.
+Upon arrival, clear immigration and customs with a passport and come back ticket ready.
 Collect luggage and locate pre-arranged transport.
 Pick up local maps and brochures at your accommodation.
-Inquire about local restaurant recommendations and transportation.
+Inquire about local restaurant advice and transportation.
 Exchange currency for Bahamian Dollars at an ATM or bank.
 Purchase a local SIM card if desired and buy bottled water/snacks.